-Haemoproteins, and electron transport, photosynthesis, photophos-phorylation and oxidative phosphorylation.
+Haemoproteins, and electron transport, photosynthesis, photophosphorylation and oxidative phosphorylation.
 The nature and function of co-enzymes.
 Inter-relationships in mammalian intermediary metabolism.
 Biochemical control mechanisms including hormones and allosteric interactions.
 Enzyme kinetics.
+Selected aspects of differentiation and development in higher organisms.
 Practical work to illustrate the lecture course and to provide experience in modern biochemical techniques.

-TEXTBOOKS As for 41.102
+As for 41.102, plus